ahadjixenofontos/pres-pipeline/PITCHME.md

 <span style="color:black">2:</span> the interrelated conditions in which something exists or occurs

 Note:
 We hear the word context a lot.
-The historical context of the times, quotes being taken out of context, but at least for me, a deeper relationship with the word context didn't develop until I was about 22, and a first year graduate student.
+The historical context of the times, quotes being taken out of context, but a deeper relationship with what that actually means is part of our objective today.

 ---